 JERUSALEM – On September 2, 2017, Archbishop Pierbattista Pizzaballa, Apostolic Administrator of the Latin Patriarchate of Jerusalem, appointed Fr.
-Rafiq Nahra new coordinator for Coordination of the Pastoral Among Migrants.
+Rafic Nahra new coordinator for Coordination of the Pastoral Among Migrants.

-In 1987, Father Rafiq became a seminarian for the Diocese of Paris and did his theology studies in Rome.
+In 1987, Father Rafic became a seminarian for the Diocese of Paris and did his theology studies in Rome.
 Thereafter, he continued his studies at the Pontifical Biblical Institute in Rome.